yaz00n/lavalink-status/README.md

     ```

 5. **Start the Bot**:
-    - Use one of the following commands to start the bot:
+    - Run the following commands to start the bot:
     ```sh
     npm run start
     ```